 Fees for stop orders usually range from $30 to $36, which is often the fee for each check that is overdrawn from an account.
 Consider the cost when deciding to cancel the check.
 If the check is going to a company, you might ask for a refund if possible.
 If it’s a personal check to someone you can’t contact, make arrangements with the bank for cancellation, but ask about the fees involved.
 Banks might offer no fees for payments made electronically or to stop recurring payments each month if you notify the bank within a certain time, usually three to four business days.

-Banks are not liable for cashing the check if you cannot provide enough information on the payment or you did not give the bank adequate time to stop payment.
-If you did provide enough information in a reasonable amount of time, according to bank regulations, the bank would be responsible for payment and you should receive a refund.
+Banks are not liable for cashing the check if you cannot provide enough information on the payment or did not give the bank adequate time to stop payment.
+If you did provide enough information in a reasonable amount of time, according to bank regulations, the bank would be responsible for payment, and you should receive a refund.
 Stop payments on personal checks are typically effective for six months.
 Get confirmation in writing from the bank if you made arrangements over the phone.
 Read the bank agreement you received when opening your account, or talk to a bank customer representative for details on stop payment orders for your particular bank.